 Con’s: Tiny living area, small holding tanks and storage areas, poor insulation.

 A terrific bug out vehicle.
-The Class-C 4×4 motorhome, like the Provan Tiger pictured here, can sleep up to four persons comfortably, and provides all the comforts of home.
-You won’t find lots of headroom, large holding tanks, or huge storage spaces in the Tiger, but you’ll find everything else you need to live comfortably while your off-the-grid.
+The Class-C 4×4 motorhome, like the EarthRoamer XV-LTS pictured here, can sleep up to four persons comfortably, and provides all the comforts of home.
+You won’t find lots of lots of living space in the EarthRoamer, but you’ll find everything else you need to live comfortably while off-the-grid including an impressive electrical system and large holding tanks.
 Unlike truck campers, you don’t have to leave your RV to move from the driving area to the living area unless you want to, an important consideration for safety and when camping in bad weather.

-Pro’s: Small size, well-insulated, very maneuverable, can tow, terrific off-road capability, inside access between driving and living areas, all-season, low profile.
+Pro’s: Small size (29 feet), well-insulated, very maneuverable, can tow, terrific off-road capability, inside access between driving and living areas, all-season, relatively low profile.

 Outfitting Your Bug Out RV

 So what features should your bug out RV have?
-Assuming you already have enough food and water to last 72-hours, your rig should have an additional one week supply of food, fuel (propane and gas), and water.
+Assuming you already have enough food and water to last 72-hours, your rig should have an additional two-week supply of food, fuel (propane and gas), and water.
+We like to bring two large bags of beans and rice.
 Since you’ll be off-the-grid, your bug out rig should be equipped with at least two 12 volt deep cycle batteries for power and an ability to recharge them using either a solar power system (at least 180 watts) or a generator (the wattage of the generator is dependent on your needs).
 Your rig should also have an AM/FM or shortwave (HF) radio as a source of news.
 And if you have the room and inclination, a television capable of receiving either satellite or OTA digital TV signals.

 When stocking up your bug out rig, start with the basics.
 Bring extra jugs and containers filled with fresh water and store them anywhere you can including in your vehicle.
 These containers may come in handy when it comes time to obtain additional water.
 Also bring auxiliary sources of lighting.
 I prefer solar powered flashlights and lanterns that can also be charged from a 12 volt power outlet.
 A well stocked tool box is vital.
 Stock it with a tow strap and all of the basic tools you may need.
 Include a roll of duct tape, electrical tape, butane soldering iron and solder, as well as spare fuses and light bulbs.
 Bring along maps and a GPS to help you reach your destination or any other place you may need to go.
 Also make sure you bring along a well-stocked first-aid kit.
 And if you take medication, ensure you have an ample supply.
 It may be a while before you are able to have your prescription refilled.